larsks/moc-prometheus-monitoring/README.md

 - `prom_pg_adapter`

   This is the Prometheus remote read/write adapter for Postgres + TimescaleDB

 - `prom_main`

   This is the main Prometheus instance.
 All scraping jobs are run from here.

+- `prom_host_discovery`

+  This is a utility container that gets the address of the docker host and writes it to a file so that Prometheus is able to query the local node exporter.

 - `prom_archive`